 Story of the Legation Papers: Exhibit Items

-Chris LaPlante, Texas State Archivist, seen here in August 2006 reviewing the papers prior to their transfer.
+Chris LaPlante, former Texas State Archivist, seen here in August 2006 reviewing the papers prior to their transfer.

 Director and Librarian Peggy Rudd, J.P.
 Bryan, John Crane, J.B.
 Bryan, and Texas State Library and Archives Commissioners Sandra Pickett and Martha Doty Freeman (left to right), with some of the Legation documents, November 3, 2006.